Adhithya-7/AOI-Pipeline/README.md

 ### Model weights

-All scripts expect a YOLOv8 model at `models/best.pt` relative to the repository root.
-This file is not included in the repository.
-Either train your own model using the `train/` scripts or place a pre-trained `.pt` file there.
+All scripts expect a YOLO model at `models/best.pt` relative to the repository root.
+This file is included in the repository.
+If requiredtochange either train your own model using the `train/` scripts or place a pre-trained `.pt` file there.

 ---